 Duration of Mobility Help, Device Use (DM) and Duration of Self Care Help (DS).
-Derived variables were developed in Round 1 from these sections (see Appendix III.
-Derived Variable Specifications) to reflect any help/use in the last year, months if started in the last year, months if ended in the last year, and years if longer than 1 year.
-(One recommended change to coding for the "months if ended" variable is provided).
+Derived variables were developed in all Rounds from these sections (see Appendix III.
+Derived Variable Specifications) to reflect any help/use in the last year, months if started in the last year, months